 Do you wonder if your genes have something to do with your inability to lose weight?
 Are you concerned that you may be at risk of certain illnesses because of your family history?
-Dr. Lora Hurley, at Hurley Wellness & Hyperbaric Center in Kannapolis, North Carolina, wants to provide answers to your questions and offers genetic analysis based on your genetic raw data, and looks at individual genes and how they affect your health.
+Dr. Lora Hurley, ND, CTN, CHP, ICHT, CPT at Hurley Hyperbaric & Wellness Center in Kannapolis, North Carolina, wants to provide answers to your questions and offers genetic analysis based on your genetic raw data, and looks at individual genes and how they affect your health.
 To learn more about genetics, call the office, or schedule an appointment using the online booking button.

 Humans inherit 23 chromosomes from their father and 23 chromosomes from their mother giving a total of 46 chromosomes.
 Chromosomes are made up of genes and genes are nothing more than information to tell your body to do or not to do something.